Lemoncode/react-hooks-by-example/06-ajax-field-change/Readme.md

 ## Resume

-This example takes as a starting point the example \ _05-component-update-render.
+This example takes as a starting point the example \ \_05-component-update-render.

-Let's check a practical example, we have a search result list(this comes from a server), and we want each time we enter a change to a filtering input, send a request to server to get the new filtered list and display it.
+Let's simulate a real scenario, we have a search result list(we read this from a server source), and each time that we enter a change to a filtering input we want to send a request to the server to get the new filtered list and display it.

-As dessert we will check how to use Debounce (that is, wait a little that the user finishes typing to send the reuest, saving so unnecessary calls).
+As a bonus, we will check how to use Debounce (wait a little until the user stops typing to send the request, saving so unnecessary calls).

 # Steps